sayeedhussain/kotlin-workshop/basics/kotlin-basics-snippets.md

 /*
 Exercise
 1. Create a function that takes two Int args and returns 'OE', 'EO', 'OO', EE' where O stands for Odd and E for even.
+2. Create a function that takes a String arg and a Int args and returns true or false based on if the length of given String arg matches the given Int arg
 */

 ```